patricoferris/sesame/README.md

 Sesame 🌱
 ---------

-A library of tools for building smaller, greener, less resource intensive website and blogs inspired by [Low Tech Magazine](https://solar.lowtechmagazine.com/).
+A library of tools for building smaller, greener, less resource intensive and more accessible website and blogs inspired by [Low Tech Magazine](https://solar.lowtechmagazine.com/).
 A very basic example exists inside `./docs`.

 [Example Site and API Documentation](https://patricoferris.github.io/sesame/)